plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 Please recover the files they have encrypted - we have no other option!
 Unfortunately our CEO is on a no-tech retreat so can't be reached.
 </aside>

-Similar to [the first Lockpick challenge](/writeups/lockpick), this challenge hands us an ELF binary with the same general context of "decrypt these files using a ransomware binary".
+Similar to [the first Lockpick challenge](/writeups/lockpick), this challenge hands us an ELF binary with the same general context of "decrypt these files with information from this ransomware binary".

 ## Tasks